Performance & UX

 landing page

-SaaS demo pages do not fail because the button color is wrong.
+SaaS demo pages don't fail because the button color is wrong.

-They fail because the visitor reaches the page with intent, and the page responds with uncertainty.
+They fail when a visitor arrives with intent and the page responds with ambiguity.

-The headline is broad.
-The proof is late.
+The headline is generic.
+The proof is buried.
 The form is heavier than the value promise.
-The CTA asks for commitment before the page has earned trust.
-By the time the user decides to think about it later, the click is gone.
+The CTA demands commitment before the page has earned trust.
+By the time the user decides to "think about it later," the conversion is lost.

-That is why a proper landing page audit for SaaS demo pages is not a design critique.
-It is a conversion diagnosis.
+A proper landing page audit for a SaaS demo page isn't a design critique.
+It's a conversion diagnosis.

 What a SaaS demo page actually has to do